isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: New Issue of Tampines Pulse (June 2024)
-          date: 30 May 2024
-          announcement: Dear Parent, the latest issue of Tampines Pulse newsletter is available for your viewing.
-          link_text: Click here for more...
-          link_url: /for-parents/Tampines-Pulse/
         - title: June 2024 Memo to Parents
           date: 24 June 2024
           announcement: Dear Parents,  Please refer to the link below for the June memo to